software user's manual

 Dialogs framing, cutting sound

-The sound editor, like the camera movements, accessable from the Grab window.
-Click on the Sounds button to reach the sound functions.
-Then select an existing sound on the right hand side list, its waveform appears on the display area.
+The sound editor, like the camera movements, accessable from the Record window.
+Click on the Sounds tab at the top right corner to reach the sound functions.
+Then select an existing sound on the right hand side list.
+Its waveform appears on the display area.

 The displayed waveform can be zoomed or moved just like in the camera movements and picture functions with the mouse or with the numeric keypad.
 A slider at the right bottom corner of the window shows the actual zooming.
-A grid is visible on the sound, in seconds or frames units, depending on the scale of the displaying.
+A grid is visible over the waveform, in seconds or frames units, depending on the scale of the displaying.

 Under the waveform, inside of the display, if the zooming is big enough, you can see two labels, Phonemes and Words.
-Clicking on the rows of these labels, you can enter letter marks from the keyboard to a position of the sound.
-It is useful if you enter short words even to the words row, splitting the long words to smaller parts.
-While entering, with the up and down arrows of the keyboard you can move forwards or backwards in the sound by one frame.
+Clicking on the horizontal row of these labels, you can enter letter marks from the keyboard to a position of the sound.
+Use short words only (up to five characters) and split the long words into smaller fragmens.
+This way the text will stick to the sound precisely.
+While entering, with the Up and Down arrow keys of the keyboard you can move forwards or backwards in the sound by one frame.
 The Tab key plays the cca.
-1/10 sec. area of the entering position, it helps to find the exact position of the particles of the speech.
+1/10 sec. area around the entering position, it helps to find the exact position of the particles of the speech.

 The program can recognize the wovels by itself, this operation can be used for the selection with the Analyze button.
 The results are shown in the row between the Phonemes and Words rows, this row cannot be modified by hand.
-If you switch on the Learning mode switch, the program analyzes the enterings to the Phonemes row, and refines its recognizing capabilities.
+If you switch the Learning mode switch to On, the program analyzes the enterings of the Phonemes row, and refines its recognizing capabilities.
 To reset the recognition to its defaults, use the Forget button.

-2. Load a sound with the Actions and Load image buttons.
+2. Load a sound using the Actions tab and Load image button.

-3. Click on the Grab button, and on the Sounds button at the upper right corner of the new window.
+3. Click on the Record button, and on the Sounds tab at the upper right corner of the new window.